Characterization of flip process rules with the same trajectories: Concluding remarks

 \begin{conj} The following are equivalent for rules $\rul$ and $\rul'$ of the same order $k\in\N$. \begin{enumerate}[label=(K\arabic{*})] \item For all $B\in\ORB_{S_k}(\lgr{k} \times \lgr{k})$ we have $\sum_{(F',H') \in B}\rul_{F',H'} = \sum_{(F',H') \in B}\rul'_{F',H'}$\;. \item $\rul$ and $\rul'$ have the same flip process distributions. \end{enumerate} \end{conj}

-It would be interesting to resolve Conjecture~\ref{conj:flip-char}.
-One potential approach is to replicate the proof framework of Theorem~\ref{thm:rule-vel-char}.
-Indeed, much of the proof has a graph theoretic flavour and could carry over by analogy.
-In particular, one could likely prove an analogue of Lemma~\ref{lem:rooted-density-quantify} with a suitable notion of rooted induced densities.
-However, the flip process sampling method means that we would need to count \emph{injective} copies of graphs and so we would likely get terms $\prod_{i\in[m]}(z-i+1)$ resembling falling factorials instead of simple monomials $z^m$.
-As a consequence, we would not be able to directly utilize the linear independence of monomials.
+One potential approach to resolving Conjecture~\ref{conj:flip-char} is to replicate the proof framework of Theorem~\ref{thm:rule-vel-char}.
+Indeed, much of the proof has a graph theoretic flavour and would carry over by analogy.
+In particular, one could prove an analogue of Lemma~\ref{lem:rooted-density-quantify} for a suitable analogue of the operator $\Troot{F^{a,b}}$.
+However, the flip process sampling method means that we would need to count \emph{injective} copies of graphs and so we would get terms $\prod_{i\in[m]}(z-i+1)$ resembling falling factorials instead of simple monomials $z^m$.
+As a consequence, showing that we have a nonzero polynomial function would require more work.